Maybe You've Been Brainwashed Too

-Maybe You've Been Brainwashed Too is the only studio album by American alternative rock band the New Radicals.
-Released October 16, 1998, it is their only album release before disbanding in 1999.
+Maybe You've Been Brainwashed Too is the only studio album by American alternative rock band New Radicals.
+Released on October 20, 1998, it is their only album release before disbanding in 1999.
 The album charted in several North American and European countries, and was frontman Gregg Alexander's third album, following two unsuccessful albums released in 1989 and 1992.
 For the album's recording, Alexander enlisted numerous session musicians and is the only band member to perform on every song.
 The album's musical style was compared to numerous rock artists, including Billy Corgan, Chumbawamba, and the Rolling Stones.

 The album spawned two singles.
-"You Get What You Give" was released as the first single off the album, and was commercially successful worldwide, reaching number one in Canada and New Zealand and peaking in the top 40 in the US and the UK, among other countries.
+"You Get What You Give" was released as the first single off the album reaching number one in Canada and New Zealand and peaking in the top 40 in the US and the UK, among other countries.
 The album's second single, "Someday We'll Know", was released shortly after the group disbanded.
 It was far less successful than its predecessor, failing to chart on the US Billboard Hot 100.